 Acute and maintenance treatment are aimed at people who have established disorders meeting diagnostic criteria.
-Three types of prevention can be discerned:
+In contrast, there are three types of prevention:

 Following the National Research Council and Institute of Medicine's 2009 Report on Preventing Mental, Emotional and Behavioral Disorders Among Young People, Muñoz, Beardslee and Yelkin identify two broad classes of risk factors for depression (Muñoz, Beardslee & Yelkin, 2012):

 Overall, most prevention and health promotion researchers argue that not one factor alone is capable of predicting mental health outcomes in the broader scheme.
 The biopsychosocial model illustrates that social, cognitive/psychological, and biological factors inform each other and cumulatively influence the risk of depression.